aws/aws-fpga/SDAccel/docs/On_Premises_Development_Steps.md

 **Note**: Sourcing sdaccel_setup.sh may show some errors as it also tries to install runtime drivers which requires sudo access.
 These errors are nonintrusive, and you can ignore these messages.

-# 2. Building your design on-premise with SDAccel
+# 2. Building your design on-premises with SDAccel

 These steps will show you how to:
 - Confirm you are able to run SDAccel on your local machine